Moremar/IT_tutorials/CyberSecurity/Security/Cryptography.md

 PKI is an entire system of hardware, software, policies, procedures and people based on the asymmetric encryption.

 A browser uses the PKI when connecting in SSL/TLS to any website using HTTPS.
-It requests to a Certificate Authority the public key of the target website.
+It requests to a CA (Certificate Authority) the public key of the target website.
 It then chooses a random secret key, encrypts it with the website's public key and sends it to the website.
 The website receives it, decrypts it with its secret key, and now both the browser and the server know the secret key.
 From then, they can open a secure tunnel using SSL or TLS and continue their exchange with symmetric encryption.